CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 ## Optional RADIUS Configuration

-You can configure the following optional settings global RADIUS settings and server specific settings.
+You can configure the following global RADIUS settings and server specific settings.

 {{< tabs "TabID34 ">}}
 {{< tab "NVUE Commands ">}}